Louis Vuitton Pacific Series: Confirmed Teams

 Twelve teams were originally confirmed – however after two withdrawals the field contracted to ten teams.
 The teams arrived in Auckland on 23 January.

 Withdrawn Teams

 The following teams were scheduled to participate or were on the waiting list but did not take part in the event.

 Broadcasting

 Television

 TVNZ carried live coverage on TVNZ Sport Extra on the Freeview platform.
 The coverage consisted of in-studio presenters and commentators, with the race coverage provided using Virtual Eye and a single live camera.
-The broadcast was also be streamed live on tvnz.co.nz.
+The broadcast was also streamed live on.
 The broadcast was promoted as a world first, due to the event being broadcast predominantly with Virtual Eye animation.

 A ONE Sport highlights package was also broadcast each night on TV ONE.
 A modified version of this highlights programme, as well as selected footage for news stories, was distributed nightly via satellite to international broadcasters by Dominique Curchod Communication.